Skip to main content

 For rate limit planning, Anthropic's official documentation provides token-per-minute (TPM) recommendations by team size.
 A team of 5 to 20 users should plan for 100,000 to 150,000 TPM per user, while larger teams of 50 to 100 users need only 25,000 to 35,000 TPM per user because concurrent usage drops as team size grows.
 These limits apply at the organization level, meaning individual developers can temporarily burst above their share when others are not active.

-To illustrate the economics at different scales, consider these scenarios.
-A 5-developer startup paying annual rates would spend $500 per month on 5 Premium seats, getting Claude Code for everyone plus centralized admin.
-The same team on individual Pro plans would pay only $100 per month total, but would lose administrative oversight and have lower usage limits.
-If the team members regularly hit Pro limits, the Premium path saves money compared to 5 individual Max subscriptions ($500 versus $500 for Max 5x), while adding team management features.
+To illustrate the economics, a 5-developer startup paying annual rates would spend $500/month on five Premium seats, getting Claude Code for everyone plus centralized administration.
+The same five developers on individual Pro accounts would pay only $100/month, but they would lose team administration and likely have less headroom.
+If those developers regularly hit Pro limits, Premium can be easier to justify than unmanaged individual upgrades.

 For large teams using the API path instead of subscriptions, Anthropic recommends budgeting token-per-minute (TPM) allocations by team size.
 Teams of 20 to 50 users should plan for 50,000 to 75,000 TPM per user, while teams of 100 to 500 users need only 15,000 to 20,000 TPM per user.
 The per-user allocation decreases with scale because fewer users tend to be active concurrently.
 These limits apply at the organization level, so individual developers can temporarily consume more than their calculated share when colleagues are not actively using the service.